strimzi/strimzi.github.io/_posts/2023-08-31-kafka-node-pools-whats-next.md

 author: jakub_scholz
 ---

-In the previous blog posts, we focused on the improvements that node pools deliver already today.
+In the previous blog posts, we focused on the improvements that node pools deliver in Strimzi now.
-In this blog post - the last one in this series - we will look towards the future.
-We will talk about the next steps and possible future improvements.
+In this post - the last one in this series - we look towards the future, discussing next steps and possible future improvements.

 <!--more-->